 Agricultural producers face challenging financial circumstances on their cropland in 2020.
 While the upcoming production year provides a potentially better outlook, challenges remain for profitability and the health of the operation.
-This article covers changes in farm real estate markets, updates on Nebraska crop budgets, and resources for addressing financial stress and health.

 This article provides guidance on adjusting rental rates for flood-damaged cropland with different lease characteristics, including having that important landlord-tenant discussion this spring before planting.